marcbendixen/muc-web-23-3-react-immutable-state/README.md

-# React Component Testing: Demo End
+# React Immutable State: Demo

-This is the end result of the React Component Testing demo.
+This is the Demo of the React Immutable State Session.

-## Notes

-- You only have to touch the [`pages/index.js`](./pages/index.js) file.

 ## Development